Skip to Content

 Some pies are definitely easier to modify to low carb than others.
 Fruit pies are a bit difficult, primarily because most fruit by its nature is high in sugar.

-That doesn’t mean fruit is unhealthy, but it does mean that many fruits pack a lot of sugar in naturally in the form of fructose, so even using a sugar substitute isn’t going to convert a fruit pie to low carb.
+That doesn’t mean fruit is unhealthy, but it does mean that many fruits pack a lot of sugar in naturally in the form of fructose, so even using a sugar substitute isn’t going to convert a peach fruit pie to slow carb.

 Cream pies are much easier to modify to low carb, as heavy cream, eggs, cream cheese, and sour cream are all considered low carb ingredients.

-Just know that low carb does not equate to low calorie, so you still can’t eat a whole cream pie in a sitting and be compliant with a “diet”.
+Just know that low carb does not equate to low calorie, so you still can’t eat a quarter of a cream pie in a sitting and be compliant with a low carb diet.

 The Crust: